brihadeesh/brihadeesh.github.io/content/blogroll.md

     friend and he used to go birding with my father.
 He has been writing this blog for quite some time now and usually talks about ecological issues and bird-watching.
+12. [Sutirtha's blog](https://sutirthalahiri.wordpress.com): Sutirtha is a birder and I've known him as a classmate too.
+He writes about, well, birding and wherever work takes him.
-12. [Neil's blog](https://neilzone.co.uk/index.xml): [Neil Brown](https://mastodon.neilzone.co.uk/@neil) writes about tech and is very vocal about stuff that has to do with the internet.
+13. [Neil's blog](https://neilzone.co.uk/index.xml): [Neil Brown](https://mastodon.neilzone.co.uk/@neil) writes about tech and is very vocal about stuff that has to do with the internet.
 He's also very active on the Fediverse.
 His blog was one of the key contributors to my switching back to the Etch theme.
-13. [EnbySpacePerson](https://write.as/enbyspaceperson/): [Eve](https://toot.cat/@EveHasWords) writes about various topics and I'm typically most interested in their posts on using the fediverse.
+14. [EnbySpacePerson](https://write.as/enbyspaceperson/): [Eve](https://toot.cat/@EveHasWords) writes about various topics and I'm typically most interested in their posts on using the fediverse.
 They also write [adult fiction](https://chantingluretales.writeas.com/).
-14. [R-bloggers](https://www.r-bloggers.com): This is a collection of articles on how people use R and other allied data science tools written by various contributors.
+15. [R-bloggers](https://www.r-bloggers.com): This is a collection of articles on how people use R and other allied data science tools written by various contributors.
 This is an invaluable resource if you're looking to learn advanced R.